Purpose of the Collection

 The Sitka Public Library serves the various needs of the people of Sitka and the surrounding area.
 The Library endeavors to offer a useful, diverse collection of current and standard materials in a variety of formats.

-Operating within the framework of policies determined by the Library Board Commission, the Library Director is ultimately responsible for development and maintenance of the Library collection.
+Operating within the framework of policies approved by the Library Commission, the Library Director is ultimately responsible for development and maintenance of the Library collection.

 Guidelines for Selection